COVID-19 (Coronavirus) Update

 Thank you for your interest in volunteering with the Mental Health Center of Denver.
 We appreciate our volunteers whose commitment and support makes our work stronger and our communities healthier.

 Generous people like you help us achieve our mission of improving lives and minds by focusing on

 strengths and well-being.

 Ongoing Volunteer Opportunities

-Click on a location below to browse current volunteer opportunities.
+Please watch this section for updated volunteer descriptions.
+We are working on converting our in-person volunteer opportunities to virtual.
 After identifying an opportunity that interests you, please complete an application in the next section.